wwidlishy/The-Lea-Compiler/README.md

 Don't worry, we've got our own syntax bullshit. 😊
 When I used other languages, I was quite annoyed that you can't recurse forever.
 So, I decided to fix that.
-In Lea, we don't give a fuck about recursion limit (It is gone!, At the expense of binary size).
+In Lea, we don't give a fuck about recursion limit (It is gone!)

 Lea requires `nasm` and `gcc` in the path to work properly